jeomin12/MyClean-/user_stories/user_story_14_RecurringCleaningSchedule.md

 ## Assumptions (if any):

 ## Description:
-Version 1 : As a customer, I want to schedule weekly or monthly cleaning, so that I don’t have to book manually each time.
+As a customer, I want to
 ## Tasks, see chapter 4.

 1. Task 1, Estimation XX days